Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/development/build-py-kconfig.md

 ## 1. Launch the helper

-From the project root, run:
+From the project root:

 ```
 python build.py
 ```

-If you already know which boards you want to modify, you can skip the interactive picker:
+Skip the interactive picker if you know your targets:

 ```
 python build.py --targets 2 3